Tin Tin Deo in D

 Voice Leading

-The bass line moves through D to C (descending whole step), C to A# (descending whole step), A# to A (descending half step), A to B (ascending whole step), B to E (ascending perfect fourth), E to D# (descending half step), D# to D (descending half step), D to G (ascending perfect fourth), G to C (ascending perfect fourth), C to B (descending half step).
+The bass line moves through D to C (descending whole step), C to A# (descending whole step), A# to A (descending half step), A to B (ascending whole step), B to E (ascending perfect fourth), E to D# (descending half step), D# to A (ascending tritone), A to D (ascending perfect fourth), D to G (ascending perfect fourth), G to C (ascending perfect fourth), C to B (descending half step), B to G (descending major third), G to C (ascending perfect fourth), C to F (ascending perfect fourth), F to A# (ascending perfect fourth), A# to A (descending half step), A to D (ascending perfect fourth), D to F (ascending minor third), F to B (ascending tritone), B to E (ascending perfect fourth).
 A half-step bass movement creates a strong leading-tone pull that demands resolution.
-The predominantly stepwise bass motion creates smooth, connected voice leading.
-When the progression loops, the bass returns from B to D by minor third.
+The root motion by larger intervals (fourths and fifths) gives each chord change a strong, decisive character.
+When the progression loops, the bass returns from E to D by whole step.

 Scales for Improvisation